-Supporting Details: The PDR shall include any supporting details needed to demonstrate that utilities can be adequately accommodated in the public ROW, such as the placement of large appurtenances and clearance from existing obstructions.
+Supporting Details: The PDR shall include any supporting details needed to demonstrate that utilities can be adequately accommodated in the public ROW, including the placement of large appurtenances, clearance from existing obstructions, etc.

 30% Design Drawings: The PDR findings shall be incorporated into a 30% design plan set and included in the PDR.